ArthurDelannoyazerty/OpenCV-GUI/README.md

 _`(*)` means that this transformation is only available when the image have 1 depth (i.e the image is in grayscale).
 For that, you need to activate the transformation "Color - Colorspace(grayscale)" or "Color - Channel"._

-# A detail
-If you want to use some functions that only apply to 1 channel image like Canny, Threshold, Gradient, Morph...
-You need to transform your RGB image to a 1 channel image using "COLOR - Colorspace (grayscale)" or "COLOR - Channel".

 # Want to help the project ?
 You can clone or fork the repo as you wish.
 The pulls request still need the approval of the admin for security.